staltz/manyverse/CONTRIBUTING.md

 - `git pull origin master` on a computer that can build iOS
 - Run `npm run release-ios`
-- Once done, it should an _Organizer_ window where you should upload the new version to App Store
+- Once done, it should open an _Organizer_ window where you must upload the new version to App Store
 - Get the folder `e2e/apple-app-store-demo` and make it your `~/.ssb` (beware to backup any existing `~/.ssb` before)
 - Open a desktop SSB client such as Patchwork to use that `~/.ssb`
 - Create a new [ssb-room](https://github.com/staltz/ssb-room) server